The Fitzgerald coat of arms accompanied the "Sons of Gerald" ("Fils Gérald") out of Norman France and into assimilation among the Irish.

 According to the ship's manifest, he arrived 2 April 1905 in the port of New York aboard the SS Celtic (White Star Line – the same line which owned the Titanic) with $13.50 in his pocket.
 He had paid his own passage.

 Holyoke was a major industrial centre at the turn of the 20th century, with a massive textile and paper industrial base fuelled by the abundant hydroelectric power from damning the Connecticut River.
-How my Grandfather ended up migrating to New York remains a mystery, as is why my father returned there to meet my mother in the 50s.
+How my Grandfather ended up migrating to New York remains a mystery, as is why my father returned to Massachussets to meet my mother in the 50s.

 Thomas Joseph Fitzgerald married Anna E. O'Flaherty, daughter of Morris O'Flaherty and Julia Barrett.
 Anna was born September 12, 1880 at St. Columbas hospital in New York.